United States Code

 (2)

-Allowance for social security taxes
+Allowance for payroll taxes

 (A)